ariga/atlas/doc/md/knowledge/postgres/serial-columns.md

 ---

 PostgreSQL allows creating columns of types `smallserial`, `serial`, and `bigserial`.
-These types are not actual types but more like "macros" for creating non-nullable integer columns with sequences attached.
+These types are not _actual_ types, but more like "macros" for creating non-nullable integer columns with sequences attached.

 We can see it in action by creating a table with 3 "serial columns":